-Please note that this list is in alphabetical order.
-This list is not ranked by market leader and nor is it ranked / listed by our own preferences and recommendations.
+Please note that this list of all of the outboard engines sold is in alphabetical order.
+This list is therefore not ranked by market leader and nor is it ranked / listed by our own preferences and recommendations.

-Which brand of new outboard engine we recommend for you personally will always depend first and foremost on how you are going to be using it.
-Therefore what is a good choice of an outboard engine for one customer may not be the best and most appropriate outboard engine for another customer - simply because they are both going to be using it for a different application.
+Which brand of new outboard engine we recommend for you personally will always depend first and foremost on where and how you are going to be using your outboard engine.
+Therefore what could be a good choice of an outboard engine for one customer may not be the best and most appropriate outboard engine for another customer.
+This is simply because different customers use different outboard engines in different ways; therefore our recommendations for each customer will depend on how they are going to be using it for each different application.

-The website address links we show here are only the official websites for the main UK company (or the UK official importer or UK representative).
+The website address links we show here are only the official websites for the main UK company (or the UK's official importer or UK representative).

-There are now relatively few differences between the models of outboard engines sold across the world.
-However there are some subtle (and not always obvious) differences remaining in the global marketplace.
+There are now relatively few differences between the models of outboard engines sold in different countries across the world.
+However there are some subtle (and not always obvious) differences remaining in the global marketplace for outboard engines.
 Therefore we recommend that you only use the official UK companies outboard engine websites.
 There are however other websites available, especially those written in the good old US of A.

-However these US websites may contain slightly different information - especially for their outboard motor spare part number references.
-Therefore will you please note there are official websites listed separartely in the UK and USA which will both show you slightly different information - however both will be correct.
+However please be aware that there can be slight differences in models; terminolgy and especially small parts between different countries outboard engines.
+Therefore the USA official websites may contain slightly different information - especially for their outboard motor spare part number references.
+Therefore will you please note there are official websites listed separately in the UK and USA which will both show you slightly different information - however both websites will be correct.

 However we here at Pennine Marine are based on the right side of "the pond" - so we will recommend that you only use the official website written by the person who always drives on the correct side of the road ............if you know what we mean........ which over here means you are in the right if you are driving on the left ........!!!
 END OF WEBSITE LINK ADVISORY NOTE)